telerik/kendo-ui-core/docs/AngularJS/introduction.md

     </script>
 ```

-### Delay Widget Initialization
+### Delaying Widget Initialization

 In particular scenarios it is useful to postpone the creation of a widget until some asynchronously loaded data becomes available.
 For example, initializing a Grid when you load the column definitions from the server as the Grid does not support re-defining columns after the widget is instantiated.

-#### Use k-ng-delay Attribute
+#### Using k-ng-delay Attribute

 To delay the initialization of a widget, use the special `k-ng-delay` attribute.

-The example below demonstrates that the Grid is created only when the `gridOptions` variable becomes available.
+The following example demonstrates that the Grid is created only when the `gridOptions` variable becomes available.

 ###### Example